FluffyDoesStuff/Fluffys-Shaded-World/README.md

 # Shaderpack
 This is my shader.
-You cant steal any of the code in it and say it's your own.
+You cant steal any of the code in it and say it's your own. idk why you wouold want to steal my pack tho...